 - If the Nimbus dies, it is automatically restarted by the monitoring tools.
 Meanwhile, the supervisors continue performing the tasks which were assigned earlier.

 - Once the Nimbus is restarted, it continues to work from where it stopped.
 Hence there is no data loss, and each data passes through the topology at least once.

 - The topology continues to run unless the Nimbus is terminated or forcefully shut down.

 - Storm makes use of Zookeeper to monitor the Nimbus and the other supervisor nodes.

 5. Big Query

 Databases are used for transactional processing.
 The managers create reports and analyze the data from various databases.
 Data warehouses were introduced to fetch data from multiple databases across the organization.
-Google developed Big query which is a data warehouse managed by its own self.
-To handle very complex queries one might need very high performing servers and Node machines which can cost enormously.
+Google developed Big query, which is a data warehouse managed on its own self.
+To handle very complex queries, one might need very high performing servers and Node machines which can cost enormously.
 The setting up of the infrastructure may take up to several weeks.
 Once the maximum threshold is reached, then it must be scaled up.